 Selection of appropriate bandwidth given the constraints of required range, data rates and channel availability means that narrow band techniques should be considered.

-2.1.1 Institutional
+2.1 International Organizations

-Co-operation and coordination between IMO, ITU, IHO, IEC, CIRM, RTCM, WMO and IALA is necessary to ensure effective development of communications to support e-Navgation. to develop e-Navigation.
+Co-operation and coordination between International, Intergovernmental and other organizations including IMO, ITU, WMO, IHO, IALA, IEC, CIRM, and RTCM is necessary to ensure an effective approach to maritime communications to support e-Navgation and other developments.

-Close co-ordination with ITU is required to achieve the proposed approach in communications technology that e-Navigation needs.
+Specifically, close co-ordination with ITU is required to secure access to radio spectrum to support e-Navigation communications technology.

 IALA national administrations are encouraged to ask their national representatives at ITU to support the MRCP.